logikonline/ATAA/README.md

 1. Promulgate regulations to implement this Act;
 2. Conduct investigations and audits of covered entities;
+3. Collaborate with international regulatory bodies to align transparency standards;
-3. Issue cease and desist orders;
+4. Issue cease and desist orders;
-4. Impose civil penalties; and
+5. Impose civil penalties; and
-5. Issue guidance and educational materials.
+6. Issue guidance and educational materials for public awareness.

 ---